wannesm/dtaidistance/README.md

   on PrunedDTW [7].
 The toolbox now implements a version that is equal to PrunedDTW since it prunes more partial distances.
-Additionally, a `use_pruning` argument is added to automatically set `max_dist` to the Euclidean distance, as suggested by Silva and Batista, to speed up the computation.
+Additionally, a `use_pruning` argument is added to automatically set `max_dist` to the Euclidean distance, as suggested by Silva and Batista, to speed up the computation (a new method `ub_euclidean` is available).
 - Support in the C library for multi-dimensional sequences in the `dtaidistance.dtw_ndim` package.